Multivariate Fast Iterative Filtering for the decomposition of nonstationary signals: Performance of Multivariate Fast Iterative Filtering algorithm

+whose components are labeled $c_{21}(t)$, $c_{22}(t)$, and $c_{23}(t)$, respectively.
+We test the performance of MvFIF at four different couples of SNR levels: (15,2), (9,8), (23,16), (35,22), where the first entry correspond to the first channel.
+For each SNR couple we produce one hundred different realizations of Gaussian noise that we add to the two channels.

+In figure \ref{fig:Ex5_MvFIF}, top rows, we show an example of the previously defined bivariate signal perturbed by additive noise, when the SNR is (15,2) dB.
+In the same figure we report the MvFIF decomposition.
+The IMFs of the two channels, in black, are plotted against the unperturbed signal, in red.

-The MvFIF decomposition, which took $\approx 0.067$ s, is shown in Figure \ref{fig:Ex5_MvFIF} where the two channels IMFs, in black, are plotted against the unperturbed signal, in red.
-We observe that the method is perfectly able to reconstruct the two oscillatory components of each clean channel and their trends and separate them from the noise contributions.
-In particular, in the top panel of Figure \ref{fig:Ex5_MvFIF}, we see that IMF 3 and 6 contain the oscillatory components of the first channel, whereas in the bottom panel, we recognize the oscillatory components of the second channel as IMF 2 and 3.
-All these IMFs are, as expected, slightly perturbed given the noise level added to the signal.
-From these results it becomes clear the robustness of the method, even in presence of heavy noise.
+We observe that, in the example depicted, the method is perfectly able to reconstruct the two oscillatory components of each clean channel and their trends and separate them from the noise contributions.
+In particular, in the top panel of Figure \ref{fig:Ex5_MvFIF}, we see that IMF 3 and 6 contain the oscillatory components of the first channel, i.e. $c_{12}$ and $c_{13}$, whereas in the bottom panel, we recognize the oscillatory components of the second channel, i.e. $c_{22}$ and $c_{23}$, as IMF 2 and 3.
+All these IMFs are, as expected, slightly perturbed given the SNR level of this signal.
+Already from this simple result it becomes clear the robustness of the method, even in presence of heavy noise.

-In Figure \ref{fig:Ex5_MEMD} we report for comparison the MEMD decomposition, which took $\approx 24.55$ s.
-Also in this case the method separates the meaningful IMFs from the noise contributions (IMF 6 and 8 for the first channel, and IMF 5 and 6 for the second).
+In Figure \ref{figS:Ex5_MEMD} we report the MEMD decomposition of this example to compare it with the results obtained by MvFIF applied on the same example.
+Like for the MvFIF decomposition, also MEMD method is able to separate the meaningful IMFs from the noise contributions (IMF 6 and 8 for the first channel, and IMF 5 and 6 for the second).
 However it is possible to observe a lower quality in the reconstruction.
 As known, in fact, EMD-based methods are sensitive to noise.
 To reduce the impact of the noise it is possible to increase the number of reprojections of the signals to a value higher than the default 64, as explained in \cite{rehman2009Multivariate}, at the price of increasing the computational cost of the method.

+To provide a quantitative indicator of the quality and performance of MvFIF compared to MEMD, mentioned earlier, FA-MVEMD\footnote{The FA-MVEMD Matlab version is available at \url{https://it.mathworks.com/matlabcentral/fileexchange/71270-fast-and-adaptive-multivariate-and-multidimensional-emd}} \cite{thirumalaisamy2018fast}, the MVMD\footnote{The MVMD Matlab version is available at \url{https://it.mathworks.com/matlabcentral/fileexchange/72814-multivariate-variational-mode-decomposition-mvmd}} \cite{ur2019multivariate}, and the MSSA \cite{golyandina2015MSSA} methods, we fix the SNR of the two channels to be, in dB, either the couple (15,2), or (9,8), or (23,16), or (35,22), and then we consider one hundred different realizations of Gaussian noise added to the two channels.
+For each realization of noise we study the performance of all the aforementioned techniques using the Reconstructed Quality Factor (RQF) \cite{fourer2016recursive} which is defined as follows: